ibm-cloud-docs/Cloudant/getting-started.md

 {: toc-services="Cloudant"}
 {: toc-completion-time="20m"}

-In this {{site.data.keyword.cloudantfull}} getting started tutorial, we use the {{site.data.keyword.cloud}} dashboard to create an {{site.data.keyword.cloudant_short_notm}} service instance, and find essential information to enable your application to work with the database.
-With the {{site.data.keyword.cloudant_short_notm}} dashboard, we learn how to perform different tasks, such as how to create a database, populate a database with documents, replicate a database, and so on.
+In this {{site.data.keyword.cloudantfull}} getting started tutorial, you use the {{site.data.keyword.cloud}} dashboard to create an {{site.data.keyword.cloudant_short_notm}} service instance, and find essential information to enable your application to work with the database.
+With the {{site.data.keyword.cloudant_short_notm}} dashboard, you learn how to perform different tasks, such as how to create a database, populate a database with documents, replicate a database, and so on.
 {: shortdesc}

 You can also create an {{site.data.keyword.cloudant_short_notm}} database, populate the database with data, retrieve data by using queries or API endpoints, and many other tasks from the command line.
 For more information, see the [API and SDK reference](/apidocs/cloudant#introduction){: new_window}{: external}.